smarthomeNG/plugins/mlgw/README.md

 Version 1.1.1

-Changed to SmartPlugin for smarthomeNG

-Version 0.5 beta

 This plugin can send commands to all Bang & Olufsen audio- and video systems which are connected to a Masterlink Gateway.
 Supported commands are the commands, a B&O remote can produce.

 This plugin can receive telegrams, which are send by an B&O audio- or video system.
 These commands are the **LIGHT** and **CONTROL** commands, which originate from a B&O remote control (e.g. Beo4).

+# Changes Since version 0.5

+- Changed to SmartPlugin for smarthomeNG

 # Changes Since version 0.4